 - Silence: Sometimes people will remain silent rather than provide a direct ‘no’.
 Thus, it is advisable to pay attention to what is not said, as the absence of agreement may be an expression of disagreement.

-- : The social of Indian society often influences communication patterns in many scenarios.
+- Hierarchy: The social hierarchy of Indian society often influences communication patterns in many scenarios.
 Respect and deference to authority figures in and outside the home are prevalent in various ways, such as being sensitive about how one refuses requests and disagrees with a senior’s opinion.

 - Physical Contact: Indians prefer not to touch people when it can be avoided, but they may touch someone's arm or hand when speaking so long as they are the same gender.
 Body contact between the genders is kept minimal throughout most of India.
 For example, hugging, kissing and holding hands are not customary.

 - Personal Space: Indians generally respect each other's personal space and an arm's length of distance is common during interactions.
 This is usually similar proximity to what Westerners are familiar with.
 They may stand further away from those who are of the opposite gender.

 - Eye Contact: In general, Indians prefer to keep eye contact minimal or avert their eyes from the opposite gender rather than sustaining eye contact.
 Some women may avoid eye contact altogether.
 Direct eye contact is generally appropriate so long as you divert your gaze every so often.

 - Whistling or Winking: Both these actions are considered sexually suggestive in India.

 - Head Tilt: People may tilt their head to the side or shake it to both sides to indicate agreement and understanding.
 This head movement is similar to the Western gesture indicating “I don’t know” with a shrug of the shoulders and tilting one’s head to the side.

 - Nodding: Indians will often nod to acknowledge what is said out of politeness.
 However, this does not always mean they understand or agree.